dk14/wolfram-mega/docs/matching.md

 The rule for evolving offer state collaboratively is to always pick the offer with highest PoW difficulty in a most progressed state (longest chain of back-references).

+## Bypassing PoW-evictions

+Mega allows messages with PoW=0 and any hash, unless higher PoW-message arrived.
+In a private p2p-network of trusted parties - Mega turns into a regular serverless communication protocol.
+Domain-specific gossiping.

+>If hash-integrity is required - `powThreshold=1` is a reasonable solution.

+For public networks - PoW is unavoidable, regardless of type of messaging.
+Mega, however provides random evictions, which combined with `powThreshold = 0`, effectively allow to allocate `randomEvictionRate` percentage of the pool to messages without PoW.

+This can be used as a fast relay for broadcasting offer negotiation messages, akin to how bitcoin transactions broadcasted. `powThreshold` can be fine-tuned manually in order to avoid spam and propagate necessary messages faster.
+Simillarly to Nano, PoW-load on traders can be minimized.

+Matching can have separate public network (different seedlist) in order to facilitate high order throughtput.

+> As mentioned before, Mega is oriented towards meaningful trading.
+We discorage the mis-uses of algoithmic trading leading towards bloated traffic.
+High order throughtput has to be justified, e.g. 8 billion humans using Mega to compete in prediction and analysis of environment, as unrealistic as it may appear.
+NOT a hundred of naive traders running unnecessary meaningless mutually annihilating deals (in perfect hedge), wasting funds and resources on fees.